nomagick/sbd-esm/README.md

 Sentence Boundary Detection (SBD)
 =================================

+This forked version of SBD refactors the original SBD into esm version targeting Browsers.

 Split text into sentences with a `vanilla` rule based approach (i.e working ~95% of the time).

 * Split a text based on period, question- and exclamation marks.